 Know Your Options

 When considering new hardware, discuss these needs with an expert in previous-generation equipment.
 A manufacturer will not always share options for less-expensive configurations.
 For example, a company considering the newest router or switch on the market could instead purchase the previous model and notice very little, if any, performances differences.
 In terms of reliability, there also may be no discernable drop-off.
-Curvature helps IT professionals select the previous generation equipment that meets their requirements at prices as much as 90 percent below the manufacturer's proposed new configuration.
+NHR helps IT professionals select the previous generation equipment that meets their requirements at prices as much as 90 percent below the manufacturer’s proposed new configuration.

 Many companies take advantage of the huge savings available on the secondary market to stockpile “spares” for their networks, keeping onsite back-ups of critical equipment in case of emergency.
 As with any purchase, planning ahead allows shopping around for the best value.

 Many companies report that sparing is a much more cost-effective strategy than buying extended manufacturer warranties, especially on previous-generation equipment.
 This approach also saves time and frustration by avoiding the endless series of tiered service requests.
 With spares “on the shelf,” an increasing number of companies double their value by using them for testing and corporate training without having to affect the production network.
 So what should companies look for when they consider the pre-owned market?
 Here are five tips for getting the best deals on used equipment.